 Endodontics/Root Canal Therapy

-What Is A Root Canal Procedure?
+What is a Root Canal Procedure?

-A root canal removes the damaged tissue or dead pulp in the root of the tooth by cleaning out the diseased pulp and reshaping the canal.
-The canal is then filled and carefully sealed with gutta-percha, a rubberlike material, to prevent re-contamination of the tooth.
-Since tooth structure has been removed to access the root canals the tooth will be predisposed to fracturing, therefore it is recommended to protect the tooth with a porcelain crown following the root canal procedure.
+Since tooth structure has been removed to accomplish the root canal access, the tooth is predisposed to fracturing, therefore it is recommended to protect the tooth with a crown following the root canal procedure.

 When the pulp tissue becomes infected or dies due to a deep cavity or fracture that allows bacteria to seep in, or injury due to trauma, it will cause discomfort and pain.
 Damaged or dead pulp causes increased blood flow and cellular activity, and pressure builds up inside the tooth causing pain.
 Some things will make a tooth in this condition hurt worse, especially hot foods or liquids or chewing pressure.